 Samsung YOUM flexible OLEDs: technology explained

 In January 2013 Samsung officially launched their flexible OLED displays, calling them YOUM displays.
-YOUM panels are bendable - but it's likely that the first products to use those displays will actually be rigid.
-The display can be "curved" though.
-A plastic based AMOLED will also be shatterproof, and also lighter and thinner compared to glass based OLEDs.
+The company showed several prototypes with curved, bendable and even foldable displays.
 Check out Samsung's YOUM demonstration from CES 2013 in the video below:

 How are YOUM panels fabricated

-According to reports, Samsung is using LTPS for their plastic based panels.
+Samsung's flexible OLEDs are produced using a polyimide substrate, an LTPS backplane and a direct-emission (side-by-side) pixel structure.
 The production process is too hot for the plastic substrate (it will melt) and so the LTPS transistors are deposited on glass and the glass is later delaminated.

-Some say that Samsung's real bottle neck in flexible OLED production is the encapsulation technology.
+Samsung's real bottle neck in flexible OLED production is currently the encapsulation technology.
 Samsung is currently using Vitex's multi-layer technology which is very slow (the panel has to enter the evaporation chamber 6 times).
-Samsung is said to be evaluating UDC's UniversalBarrier technology and Veeco's FAST-ALD.
+Samsung is improving the Vitex process and is also evaluating Kateeva's YieldJET Flex ink-jet based encapsulation process, UDC's UniversalBarrier technology and Veeco's FAST-ALD.